Standard (unstructured) interviews are flawed in important ways.

 When every candidate is asked the same questions in the same order, and graded with the same clear criteria, the chances of unconscious bias creeping in are significantly reduced.

-Similarly, if a hiring team focused only on one particular, impressive, aspect of a candidate’s experience in an interview, instead of checking all the boxes, they might be susceptible to “the halo effect,” the tendency to latch onto a single positive piece of evidence and dismiss everything else.
+Similarly, if a hiring team focused only on one particular, impressive, aspect of a candidate’s experience in an interview, instead of checking all the boxes, they might be susceptible to “the halo effect,” the tendency to latch onto a single positive detail and dismiss everything else.

-And these are just two possibilities of many.
+And these are just two common possibilities of many.

 Better all-around experience